 Is vitamin D water-soluble or fat-soluble?

-Vitamin D, which is also called the sun vitamin, belongs to the fat-soluble vitamins.
-Vitamins A, E and K also belong to the fat-soluble vitamins.
+Vitamin D, also known as the sun vitamin, is a fat-soluble vitamin.
+Vitamins A, E and K are also fat-soluble vitamins.

-Whether you're vegan or not, spend time outdoors regularly, and dress regularly so that the sun's rays reach your skin.
-Eat a balanced diet and have regular blood tests with your family doctor.
-In case of need, supplement your diet with vitamin supplements.
-In this way, you can specifically prevent a vitamin D deficiency.
+Whether you are vegan or not: spend time outdoors regularly and dress regularly so that the sun's rays reach your skin.
+Eat a balanced diet and have regular blood tests at your GP.
+If necessary, we recommend supplementing your diet with vitamin supplements.
+This way you can specifically prevent a vitamin D deficiency.

-Do you have any questions or suggestions about this post on the sun vitamin?
-Then feel free to write me a comment.
+Do you have any questions or suggestions about this article on the sun vitamin?
+Then please write me a comment.

 PS.: You want to know, why i live vegan?
-In the linked article I give you my reasons.
+I give you my reasons in the linked article.

 ₁₀ Federal Ministry of Education and Research: Easter eggs - More vitamin D thanks to sunlight (as of 27.03.2018), https://www.bmbf.de/de/ostereier-mehr-vitamin-d-dank-sonnenlicht-5914.html.
 [05.05.2021].